Slimmed-down banks tighten belts on real estate

 A Bank of America spokesman declined to comment.

-Elsewhere, Citigroup, which has a nearby 45-storey tower in Canary Wharf, has been busy recruiting staff in Belfast, Northern Ireland, where prime office rents are about a third of those in Canary Wharf.
+Elsewhere, Citigroup (C.N), which has a nearby 45-storey tower in Canary Wharf, has been busy recruiting staff in Belfast, Northern Ireland, where prime office rents are about a third of those in Canary Wharf.

 Though the bank opened in Belfast before the crisis, it was unlikely to have announced as many new jobs, including 500 in November 2010, without the drive for lower costs, a source familiar with the bank’s plans told Reuters.